Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Data analysis for inclusive production

-The photonic electron identification efficiency, $\effPho$, is calculated from a full GEANT~\cite{ref:geant} simulation of the STAR detector that includes $\pi^0$, $\eta$ decays and $\gamma$ conversions, embedded into real events.
+The photonic electron identification efficiency, $\effPho$, which accounts for finding a partner electron and passing the pair DCA and invariant mass cuts, is calculated by propagating $\pi^0$, $\eta$ decays and $\gamma$ conversions through the GEANT [27] simulation of the STAR detector before embedding them into real events.
 The combined events then go through the same reconstruction and analysis software chain as the real data.
 Such events are called embedded events.
-The published $\eta$~\cite{ref:eta1,ref:eta2,ref:eta3,ref:eta4} and charged and neutral pion spectra~\cite{ref:eta1,ref:pi1,ref:pi2} are used as the inputs for $\eta$ and $\pi^0$ simulations.
-The input $\gamma$ $\pt$ spectrum is a combination of measured direct $\gamma$ by the PHENIX experiment~\cite{ref:dp1,ref:dp2,ref:dp3} and simulated $\pi^0 \rightarrow \gamma \gamma$/$e^+e^-\gamma$ and $\eta \rightarrow \gamma \gamma$/$e^+e^-\gamma$ obtained through PYTHIA 6.419~\cite{ref:pythia} decays with default settings from the aforementioned $\pi^0$ and $\eta$ spectra as the inputs.
-The rapidity distributions of $\pi^0$ and $\eta$ used in PYTHIA decays are parameterized with a Gaussian-like function $\cosh^{-2}\left( \frac{3y}{4\sigma(1-y^2/(2\sqrt{s}/m))}\right)$, where $\sigma=\sqrt{\ln(\sqrt{s}/(2m_{\rm N}))}$, $\sqrt{s}$ is a nucleon-nucleon center of mass energy, $m$ is the particle mass, and $m_{\rm N}$ is the nucleon mass~\cite{ref:INP, STAR:dielectron, CERES:dielectron}.
-All these photonic sources are then combined together, according to their relative total cross sections.
+The published $\eta$~\cite{ref:eta1,ref:eta2,ref:eta3,ref:eta4} and the average charged and neutral pion spectra~\cite{ref:eta1,ref:pi1,ref:pi2} are used as the inputs for $\eta$ and $\pi^0$ Dalitz decays.
+The input $\gamma$ $\pt$ spectrum is a sum of measured direct $\gamma$ by the PHENIX experiment~\cite{ref:dp1,ref:dp2,ref:dp3} and simulated $\pi^0 \rightarrow \gamma \gamma$/$e^+e^-\gamma$ and $\eta \rightarrow \gamma \gamma$/$e^+e^-\gamma$ processes using PYTHIA 6.419~\cite{ref:pythia} with default settings, in which the aforementioned $\pi^0$ and $\eta$ spectra are used as inputs.
+The rapidity distributions of $\pi^0$ and $\eta$ are parametrized with a Gaussian-like function $\cosh^{-2}\left( \frac{3y}{4\sigma(1-y^2/(2\sqrt{s}/m))}\right)$, where $\sigma=\sqrt{\ln(\sqrt{s}/(2m_{\rm N}))}$, $\sqrt{s}$ is a nucleon-nucleon center of mass energy, $m$ is the particle mass, and $m_{\rm N}$ is the nucleon mass~\cite{ref:INP, STAR:dielectron, CERES:dielectron}.
+All these photonic electron sources are then combined together, according to their yields.
 Figure~\ref{Fig:PhotoEleReco} (b) shows $\effPho$ as a function of $\pt$ for $\gamma$ conversion and two types of Dalitz decays in $p$+$p$ collisions.
-The $\effPho$ are similar for all components.
-The overall $\effPho$, which starts from about 40\% at low $\pt$ and increases with $\pt$ up to about 60\% at $\pt \sim$ 10 GeV/$c$, is also shown in Fig.~\ref{Fig:PhotoEleReco} (b), along with a fit function $A/(e^{-(p_{\rm T}-p_{\rm 0})/p_{\rm 1}}+1)+C$, where $A$, $p_{\rm 0}$, $p_{\rm 1}$, and $C$ are free parameters.
+The $\pi^0$ Dalitz decays have higher efficiencies than other sources due to the narrower $e^+e^-$ invariant mass distributions and higher partner electron mean $\pt$.
+The combined $\effPho$, which starts from about 40\% at low $\pt$ and increases to about 60\% at $\pt \sim$ 10 GeV/$c$, is also shown in Fig.~\ref{Fig:PhotoEleReco} (b), along with a fit using the functional form $A/(e^{-(p_{\rm T}-p_{\rm 0})/p_{\rm 1}}+1)+C$, where $A$, $p_{\rm 0}$, $p_{\rm 1}$, and $C$ are free parameters.